 The card also offers extraordinary day-to-day rewards.
-From nine points per $1 spent on Hyatt purchases to anniversary perks and tiered bonus rewards, World of Hyatt Credit Card is a delight for those who travel with this brand often.
+From nine points per $1 spent on Hyatt purchases to tiered bonus rewards, The World of Hyatt Credit Card is a delight for those who travel with this brand often.
 Although there is a $95 annual fee, the right person for the card will reap benefits that more than pay for the fee.

 - $0 intro annual fee for the first year, then $95.

 - Buy Now, Pay Later: Enjoy $0 plan fees when you use Plan It® to split up large purchases into monthly installments.
 Pay $0 plan fees on plans created during the first 12 months after account opening.
 Plans created after that will have a plan fee up to 1.33% of each purchase amount moved into a plan based on the plan duration, the APR that would otherwise apply to the purchase, and other factors.